GraemeMalcolm/dat101/course/02-01-get-started-with-data.md

 ---
 topic:
-    module: 'It all starts with the data'
+    module: '2: It all starts with the data'
     title: 'Data basics'
 ---